ClosedXML/ClosedXML.Parser/README.md

 * Each parser rule has a test class in `Rules` directory.
 It should contain all possible combinatins of a rule and comparing it with the AST nodes.
 * Data set tests are in `DataSetTests.cs`.
 Each test tries to parse formula and ensures that **ANTLR** can parse it RDS can and can't parse a formula when **ANTLR** can't.
 There is no check of the output, just that formulas can be parsed.
 Data are contained in a `data` directory in CSV format with a one column.

+## Rolex

+Rolex is a DFA based lexer released under MIT license (see [Rolex: Unicode Enabled Lexer Generator in C# ](https://www.codeproject.com/Articles/5257489/Rolex-Unicode-Enabled-Lexer-Generator-in-Csharp)).
+ANTLR is still the source of truth, but it is used to generate Rolex grammar and then DFA for a lexer.

+It is pretty complicated, but four times faster than ANTLR lexer (800 ms vs 3200 ms for lexing).

+How to generate a new version of a lexer.

+* Run Antlr2Rolex over FormulaLexer.g4
+* Fix bug in Rolex generator that doesn't recognize property \u1234 (just add `pc.Advance()` to FFA.cs `_ParseEscapePart` and `_ParseRangeEscapePart`]
+* Generate a DFA
+* copy the DFA to `RolexA1Dfa.cs` and remove useless info.

 ## Resource

 * [MS-XML](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-xlsx/2c5dee00-eff2-4b22-92b6-0738acd4475e)